-Authorization of 6 months may be granted for treatment of PAH when all of the following criteria are met: 1.
-Prescriber is either one of the following:
+Authorization of 6 months may be granted for treatment of PAH when all of the following criteria are met:

-- a.
+- 1. Prescriber is either one of the following: - a.
 Prescriber is associated with an accredited Center of Comprehensive Care by the Pulmonary Hypertension Association for adult members - b.
 Prescriber is cardiologist, pulmonologist or physician specializing in PAH for pediatric members - 2.
-Member has PAH defined as WHO Group 1 class of pulmonary hypertension (Refer to Appendix) - 3.
-PAH was confirmed by right heart catheterization with all of the following pretreatment results: - a. mPAP $\geq 25 \text{ mmHg}$ - b.
-PCWP $\leq 15 \text{ mmHg}$ - c.
-PVR > 3 Wood units - 4.
-With the exception of members presenting in NYHA functional class IV, documentation that the member has undergone acute vasoreactivity testing and whether or not the results were positive; for those members who demonstrated a positive response to the acute vasoreactivity testing (defined as a fall in mean pulmonary arterial pressure (mPAP) of at least 10 mmHg to less than 40 mmHg with an increased or unchanged cardiac output), documentation must be submitted that PAH has progressed despite maximal medical treatment with a calcium channel blocker - 5.
-Dose and dosing regimen prescribed as well as medication therapy regimen is within FDA-approved guidelines and clinical guidelines
+Documentation that the member has PAH defined as WHO Group 1 class of pulmonary hypertension (Refer to Appendix) - 3.
+PAH was confirmed by right heart catheterization with documentation of all of the following pretreatment results: - a.
+Mean pulmonary arterial pressure (mPAP)> 20 mmHg - b.
+Pulmonary capillary wedge pressure (PCWP) ≤ 15 mmHg - c.
+Pulmonary vascular resistance (PVR) > 2 Wood units - 4.
+With the exception of members presenting in NYHA functional class IV, documentation that the member has undergone acute vasoreactivity testing and whether or not the results were positive; for those members who demonstrated a positive response to the acute vasoreactivity testing (defined as a fall in mean pulmonary arterial pressure (mPAP) of at least 10 mmHg to less than 40 mmHg with an increased or unchanged cardiac output), documentation must be submitted that PAH has progressed despite maximal medical treatment with a calcium channel blocker

-Effective Date: 4/2020 Reviewed: 12/2019, 9/2020, 7/2021, 4/2022, 1/2023 Scope: Medicaid
+Effective Date: 4/2020

+Reviewed: 12/2019, 9/2020, 7/2021, 4/2022